Allan Hancock College: University Transfer Center

 The University Transfer Center is responsible for providing students four-year university and college information, including admission requirements and major and department information for the California State University, University of California, and California Independent Colleges and University systems.

 The University Transfer Center maintains a reference library of university catalogs including out-of-state and study abroad programs.
 Academic counseling is available to assist transfer students in researching majors, campus selection, transcript evaluations, certification of general education patterns, scheduling of campus visits, and meeting with four-year university representatives.

 The University Transfer Center is responsible for providing students four-year university and college information, including admission requirements and major and department information for the California State University, University of California, and California Independent Colleges and University systems.
 Allan Hancock College provides all the lower-division courses, while the universities provide all the upper-division courses required to complete a bachelor's degree.

-Listed below are the universities that offer transfer admission guarantees to Allan Hancock College students (as of 12/11).
-Students planning to transfer must work closely with an AHC counselor in order to complete the specific criteria for that university's guaranteed transfer program.

-The following colleges and universities are included within AHC's Transfer Admission Guarantee Program: